 - Have them create a list of any questions that will help them understand their experience and feel free to contact us with that list.

 - We also have a summer camp preview where you can take a tour, meet our staff, and even try out some activities.

 - Sunday, May 5, 2019, (1 pm- 4pm)

 - Explaining sleeping and shower arrangements

 - Cabins are bunk bed style and there can be up to 12 kids in cabin.

 - Campers are asked to help with cleaning up the cabin along with making their bed and keeping their belongings organized.

-- Showers and bathroom stalls have privacy changing areas and stall doors .
-Camper are encouraged to shower daily because of all the fun we have during the day!
+- Showers and bathroom stalls have private changing areas and stall doors .
+Campers are encouraged to shower daily because of all the fun we have during the day!